Sequential IO with stdin & stdout#

 • f stands for file.

-• puts Adds a newline.
-If you don't want it, use printf or fputs.
+• puts adds a newline.
+If you don’t want it, use printf or fputs.

 • fgets requires size and stdout explicitly.

 • the sister of puts, char *gets(char *s) used to exist, but is deprecated now due to security.
-It is impossible to know in advance how many characters we will read, so it can lead to buffer overflow.
+It is impossible to know in advance how many characters we will read, so it could lead to buffer overflow.

 🤔 Question to ponder